kuanhungchen/awesome-tiny-object-detection/README.md

 # Awesome Tiny Object Detection
-A paper list of Tiny Object Detection and some related task.
+A paper list of Tiny Object Detection and some related tasks.

 ## Contents